 In addition to the DOJ, several other federal agencies have stepped up enforcement:

-- IRS: The IRS has sent tens of thousands of notices to taxpayers and introduced a new tax form in 2020 to root out taxpayers that aren’t declaring their crypto assets and paying capital gains taxes on any increase in value.
+The IRS has sent tens of thousands of notices to taxpayers and introduced a new tax form in 2020 to root out taxpayers that aren’t declaring their digital assets and paying capital gains taxes on any increase in value.
 In addition, the agency recently sought to hire blockchain experts, likely in an effort to find potential tax evaders.

-- SEC: The SEC continues to crack down on initial coin offerings (ICOs) and other investment-related activities that it deems criminal.
+The U.S. Securities and Exchange Commission continues to crack down on initial coin offerings (ICOs) and other investment-related activities that it deems criminal.
 While its goal is to protect investors, these efforts could result in fewer entrepreneurs willing to assume the risk of legitimate activity in fear of prosecutions.

 Crypto traders and investors have been dealing with regulatory ambiguity for years.
 While the IRS has issued some guidance and lawmakers are pursuing changes, there are some steps that individuals can take to lower their risk and avoid any run-ins with the law.